eryk-mazus/xoxo/README.md

-# xoxo.ai
+# xoxo

 tiny, exploitable chatbot that can use tools

-something between chatgpt and perplexity.ai with a toolformer flavour
+something between chatgpt and perplexity.ai with a toolformer flavour, but in your terminal

 <p align="center">
   <img src="https://raw.githubusercontent.com/eryk-mazus/xoxo/main/docs/example.png">